Brain and Spinal Cord Tumors

 Cancers that begin in brain tissue or the spinal cord are known as central nervous system cancers.
 Primary brain tumors develop in the brain.
-(Sometimes tumors start in other parts of the body but spread, or metastasize, to the brain.
-These are called secondary brain tumors or brain metastases.)
+Secondary brain tumors or brain metastases begin in another part of the body but spread to the brain.
+If your cancer spreads to the bone, visit our bone metastases page.

-There are over 120 types of brain and central nervous system tumors.
-The most commonly found are:
+There are over 120 types of brain tumors and central nervous system tumors.

 - Ependymal Tumors